 Students may choose up to a total of nine hours in the following areas: 400-level courses in Communication, graduate coursework outside of the department, or independent studies.
 Unless circumstances mandate otherwise no more than six of these nine hours may be taken in 400-level courses in Communication or graduate coursework outside of the department.
 No more than three of these hours may be taken as an independent study.

 A maximum of 6 hours of relevant graduate coursework completed at another university may be transferred to the Master's program in Communication.
 Petition forms may be obtained at the Office of Graduate Education, DuBourg Hall 417.
 The Graduate Director must approve all requests prior to submission to Graduate Education.
 Any hours transferred will be regarded as part of the 6 hours allowed outside of the Communication Department.

 Degree Completion Options

-At the end of their course of study, graduate students in the program choose among three degree completion options.
+At the end of their course of study, graduate students in the program choose from three degree completion options.

 Applied Project Option: The applied project allows students with a professional focus to engage in an in-depth application of communication theory and research methods to a professional setting.
 It is an opportunity to apply knowledge and skills developed in graduate study to professional practice.
 Students should be involved in producing some form of material on behalf of an organization or field of practice.
 Projects may take different forms.
 Students choosing this option take 27 credit hours of coursework and take 3 credit hours of CMM 5890: Applied Project.
 Examples of completed applied projects are available on our Graduate Student Projects page.